-- An increasingly ageing population, with impacts on health and social care provision and costs55 - The number of premature deaths increasing, caused by smoking, lack of physical activity, obesity and alcohol misuse.
-In 2009/10 alone, physical inactivity cost local healthcare authorities £6.2 million per year56. - Increasing problem of obesity and associated costs.
-A quarter of the UK's population is obese costing the tax payer £2.47bn a year57, and if current trends continue over 50% of the population is predicted to be obese by 205058. - Increase in demand for mental health and wellbeing services which continue to be affected by cuts.59 - Changing approaches to healthcare delivery.
+- Increasing problem of obesity and associated costs.
+A quarter of the UK's population is obese costing the tax payer £2.47bn a year59, and if current trends continue over 50% of the population is predicted to be obese by 205060. - Increase in demand for mental health and wellbeing services which continue to be affected by cuts. - Changing approaches to healthcare delivery.